Vyral/brad-cohen/_posts/2018-07-11-how-to-rise-above-the-competition-as-a-buyer.md

 **3. Give the seller time to move.** Multiple offer situations can be just as overwhelming for sellers as they can be for buyers.
 So it’s important to be mindful of the seller’s needs when submitting an offer on their home.
 Allowing them a little extra time to arrange their transition between properties can make your offer more attractive.

 **4. Write your best offer.** Unfortunately, buyers have much less room to negotiate when faced with multiple offer situations.
-With so many choices at their disposal, sellers feel less pressure to be accomodating.
+With so many choices at their disposal, sellers feel less pressure to be accommodating.
 You may want to consider adding an executive summary to your offer.
 A clean, thorough, attractive offer will carry the greatest chance at success.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.